extemporelang/extemporelang.github.io/_docs/overview/quickstart.md

 "plugins" for [several text editors]({{site.baseurl}}{% link _docs/overview/editor-support.md %})---Atom, Emacs, Sublime Text and Vim.

-If you don't have a favourite text editor, then [Atom](https://atom.io/) is probably a good choice---it's free, available on all platforms and doesn't have as steep a learning curve as some other editors.
-Head over to the [Extempore Atom setup ]({{site.baseurl}}/docs/overview/editor-support/#extempore-atom-setup) docs to find out how to download and set it up for Extempore.
+If you don't have a favourite text editor, then [VSCode]({{site.baseurl}}{% link _docs/overview/install.md %}#vscode) probably a good choice---it's free, available on all platforms and doesn't have as steep a learning curve as some other editors.

 If you *do* have a favourite text editor, and it's one of the ones mentioned above, then see the [editor